StevenBlack/vocab/million-dollar-words.md

 The opposite of absence, it means presence or the state of being there.
 Had Gertrude Stein known the word, she might have said of Oakland, "There is no ubiety there" instead of "There is no 'there' there"— but then she wouldn't have sounded like Gertrude Stein.
-Say YOU-BY-ET-EH.

 ### ubiquitous
 Appearing everywhere at the same time; omnipresent.
 During the Gulf War, yellow ribbons were ubiquitous.
 On commuter trains at rush hour, suits and ties are ubiquitous.
-Pronounced YOU-B1CK-QUIT-US.

 ### ultramarine